twitter/communitynotes/content/aliases.md

 ---
-title: Birdwatch Aliases
+title: Community Notes Aliases
 geekdocBreadcrumb: false
 aliases: ["/aliases", "/contributing/aliases"]
 ---

 {{< figure src="../images/alias-01.png">}}

-We want everyone to feel comfortable contributing to Birdwatch.
+We want everyone to feel comfortable contributing to Community Notes.
 Aliases let contributors write and rate notes without sharing their Twitter usernames.

-A Birdwatch alias is a new, auto-generated display name that contributors get when they join Birdwatch.
+A Community Notes alias is a new, auto-generated display name that contributors get when they join Community Notes.
 Aliases are not publicly associated with contributors’ Twitter accounts, so everyone can write and rate notes privately.

 Further, we believe aliases have the potential to: